Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 ## Train
 If you want to train your own data, please follow this project: https://github.com/DetectionTeamUCAS/FPN_Tensorflow

-1、Modify parameters (such as CLASS_NUM, DATASET_NAME, VERSION, etc.) in $PATH_ROOT/libs/configs/cfgs.py
+1、Select a configuration file in the folder ($PATH_ROOT/libs/configs/) and copy its contents into cfgs.py.
+Modify parameters (such as CLASS_NUM, DATASET_NAME, VERSION, etc.) in $PATH_ROOT/libs/configs/cfgs.py

 2、Generate train and test floder